 The Department of Human Services would be authorized to take enforcement action against a child care center and family child care home for a violation of the carbon monoxide alarm requirements in Articles IX and X and the regulations.

-The definition of “approved carbon monoxide alarm” was amended to be defined as it is in the Carbon Monoxide Alarm Standards Act.
-As amended, the definition of “children’s institution” was added to reference a non-for profit child care center and the definition of child care center was removed.
 The bill would take effect in 90 days with child care centers and family child care homes required to meet the carbon monoxide alarm requirement within 18 months of the effective date.

 Download PennAEYC’s position statement here: